 How to make these vegan chocolate chip banana pancakes

-Here are the ingredients I used to make these vegan chocolate chip banana bread pancakes delicious AND healthy!
+Here are the ingredients I used to make them delicious AND healthy!
 These ingredients come in very handy for almost any cooking or baking process.

 - Wholemeal flour – I like using wholemeal flour as it is richer in vitamins and fibre than plain while flour which is more processed.